 - Your liquidity debate centers on how much liquidity your institution needs and how much is too much.

 - Your excess liquidity, if any, needs to be deployed safely and with purpose to maximize profitability.

 If you’re experiencing one or more of these situations, a thoughtful contingency funding plan will guide you and assist you in finding a solution for your financial institution.
-During my banking career, especially as the Chief Financial Officer for a community bank, I was always concerned about liquidity.
+During my banking career, especially as the Director of Treasury, I was always concerned about liquidity.
 You know the drill, “How are we going to fund the loan pipeline without paying too much for the deposits we need?”
 I don’t recall a time when my concern was the outsized amount of the liquidity on the balance sheet and trying to determine what to do with it.
 If you are like me, you really don’t like letting it sit in a correspondent account earning 10 basis points while your cost of funds is 25 basis points higher.